marcelrodriguezricc/masters-thesis/README.md

 # Master's Thesis LaTeX

-This repository contains the LaTeX code for generating my master's thesis project, titled: **A methodology for developing low-cost integrated remote sensing systems for survey of coastal area**, submitted in partial satisfaction of the requirements for the degree Master of Science in Media Arts and Technology at University of California, Santa Barbara.
+This repository contains the LaTeX code for generating my master's thesis project, titled: **Developing low-cost remote sensing systems for sampling coastal environments**, submitted in partial satisfaction of the requirements for the degree Master of Science in Media Arts and Technology at University of California, Santa Barbara.

 ## 🏗️ How to Build